rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 ### Merging data

 If you want to merge data in your dataflow, you can use the `MergeJoin`.
-This basically joins the outcome of two sources or transfomrations into one data record.
+This basically joins the outcome of two sources or transformations into one data record.

 #### MergeJoin